 Wooden Crate / Box – We used one from Michael’s Arts and Crafts and spray-painted it white.

 Soft Balsa Wood – Comes in a long flat strip, spray painted white, and cut it to create sections in the box.
 It was extremely easy!

 White Spay Paint – If you need it!
 You can also do a natural colored wooden box.

-Tie ribbon around the handles of the box to make it look like an old-fashioned candy box!
+- Tie the ribbon around the box’s handles to make it look like an old-fashioned candy box!

 Print Candy Labels

-We printed labels for each candy by choosing a pretty spring font, then used a 1 1/2 inch circle cutter to cut them out.
+We printed labels for each candy by choosing a pretty spring font, then used a 1 1/2-inch circle cutter to cut them out.
 Super easy!
 You don’t need a template or anything.
-Just print on regular paper and glue to wooden skewers or popsicle sticks.
+Just print it on regular paper and glue it to wooden skewers or popsicle sticks.

 What is the most popular candy on Easter?